Michael4170/PVEF-Core/Mission-Making.md

 512 is taken from ConflictPVERemixedVanilla2.0's own `SCR_AIWorld` prefab — a measured reference rather than a guess. **`0` is a sentinel meaning "leave the world's value alone" and never reaches the engine**, because the engine reads a ceiling of 0 as permanently full and spawns nothing.

 The ceiling is a *capacity*, not a density control.
-With the governor holding 2 objectives the natural population sits far below it — 56 peak observed on Arland.
+With the governor holding a small objective count the natural population sits far below it — 56 peak observed on Arland.
 Raising it does not put more AI on the ground; objective count and counter-attack size do.

 ### Garrison arming — derived, and mostly leave alone